appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 You've got `space-tech-cred.json` key file and dowloaded it into `~/Downloads` folder.

-First you need to copy that key file into self-hosted appcircle root directory.
+First you need to copy that key file into self-hosted Appcircle root directory.

 ```bash
 cp ~/Downloads/space-tech-cred.json cred.json